timveil/hive-jdbc-driver/DRIVER-PROPERTIES.md

 | :--- | :--- | :--- | :--- |
 | thriftTransportTimeout | `10000` | false | none |

-The amount of time, in milliseconds, that the driver will wait to open Thrift's Transport.
+The amount of time, in milliseconds, that the driver will wait for Thrift's `TTransport.open()` method to execute.

 ## Binary Properties